Terry Lees: Playing career

 In July 1979, he returned to the Midlands and signed for Birmingham City.
-He found himself behind Mark Dennis, Colin Todd and Kevan Broadhurst in contention for starting places, so played only ten games in the 1979–80 season, which nevertheless made a contribution to the club's promotion to the First Division.
-The following season he understudied the ever-present Dave Langan at right back, and played only twice.
+He found himself behind Mark Dennis, Colin Todd and Kevan Broadhurst in contention for starting places, so played only ten games in the 1979–80 season, which nevertheless contributed to the club's promotion to the First Division.
+The following season, he understudied the ever-present Dave Langan at right back and played only twice.
 After two years at Birmingham, in which he played 19 games in all competitions, Lees moved on to Newport County, where he played 25 league games before falling out with assistant manager Bobby Smith.

 After an interlude in Hong Kong playing for Morning Star, Lees resumed his career in Dutch football with DS'79 after being signed by former Sparta teammate Pim Verbeek.
 He made his debut in October 1982, playing on the left wing in a 5–0 win away at Heracles, and in his first season helped the club win the Eerste Divisie title playing a midfield partnership with Gerrie Mühren.
 His 1983–84 season was less successful: though Lees himself played in 29 of the 34 games, the club finished bottom of the table, and in their last match of the season were beaten 7–2 by Ajax, Marco van Basten scoring five of the seven.
 He chose to leave the club and return to England despite having a year left on his contract.

-After a trial with Blackpool, he later played for Stafford Rangers and finished his Football League career with Scunthorpe United, whom he joined from Altrincham in September 1984.
+After a trial with Blackpool, he later played for Stafford Rangers.
+He finished his Football League career with Scunthorpe United, whom he joined from Altrincham in September 1984.
 Frank Barlow persuaded him to join Scunthorpe ahead of Northampton Town.
 He then played for Macclesfield Town.